skyzh/mini-lsm/mini-lsm-book/src/week2-02-simple.md

 ## Test Your Understanding

 * (I know this is stupid but) could you please repeat the definition of read/write/space amplifications?
-What are the ways to accurately compute them, and what are the ways to estimate them?
+* What are the ways to accurately compute the read/write/space amplifications, and what are the ways to estimate them?
 * Is it correct that a key will only be purged from the LSM tree if the user requests to delete it and it has been compacted in the bottom-most level?
 * Is it a good strategy to periodically do a full compaction on the LSM tree?
 Why or why not?
 * Actively choosing some old files/levels to compact even if they do not violate the level amplifier would be a good choice, is it true?
 (Look at the Lethe paper!)